 Code of Ethics

-As creators of interactive media, we, the members of the International Game Developers Association (IGDA), recognize the importance of the effect of ideas conveyed through art, especially the effect of ideas presented in an interactive choice-driven format.
-As professionals, we here establish a code of ethics with the following objectives:
+As creators of interactive media, we, the members of the International Game Developers Association (IGDA), recognize the importance of the effect of ideas conveyed through art, and especially the effect of ideas presented in an interactive choice-driven format.
+As professionals we here establish a Code of Ethics with the following objectives:

 - To promote the growth of our industry and the growth of creative endeavors;

-As individual developers, we commit that we will:
+As individual developers and members of IGDA, we commit that we will:

 - Present ourselves and our skills accurately;

-- Seek fair rights to ownership of content that we create;
+- Seek fair rights to ownership of content that we create, and ensure honest and accurate crediting of works created by us and others;

 - Honor signed legal agreements in spirit and in letter;